 Sedgwick County Transportation (SCT) - We're Here to Get You There!

-Mission: Providing eligible Sedgwick County citizens with safe, accessible, affordable and friendly transportation.
+Mission: Providing eligible Sedgwick County residents with safe, accessible, affordable and friendly transportation.

 Riders under the age of 12 must be accompanied by an individual 16 years of age or older.
 Services are on a first come, first served basis and funding availability.
 SCT does not provide emergency transportation or trips originating in Wichita to the surrounding communities.